21 Different Types of Owls in Africa

 Despite being mostly nocturnal, Marsh Owls can also be observed during morning and twilight.

-Either alone or in pairs, look for them when they are out hunting.
+Look for them alone or in pairs when they are out hunting.
 Small rodents, insects, and reptiles make up their diet, which they find by swooping low over the grass.

 12. Pharaoh Eagle-Owl